-I grabbed Jack, and we went to Out & Proud early.
-It was Friday.
-Hippie promised to pick us up there when it was time to see his moms and go to youth group at the holy rollers church.
-There were more girls than ever, and even a few young boys.
-The boys were so cute when asking us to autograph their purchase.
-I asked their names and wrote ‘hang in there’ for encouragement.
-One boy hugged Jack, but looked nervously at me.
+I grab Jack.
+We go to Out & Proud early.
+It’s Friday.
+Hippie promises to pick us up there when it’s time to see his moms and go to youth group at the holy rollers church.
+There were more girls than ever, even a few young boys.
+The boys are so cute when asking us to autograph their purchase.
+I ask their names and write ‘hang in there’ for encouragement.
+One boy hugs Jack, but looked nervously at me.

-“Don’t I get a hug,” I insisted.
-I should have known he was only into Jack.
-I was an aging teen idol.
-We sang a couple of hymns.
-When we were asked if we had found Jesus, we admitted we were looking for him at Hippie’s church youth group that night.
-They all swore they’d be there with all their friends.
-Just then Hippie drove up with Anna.
-We said, “Off to find Jesus”
+“Don’t I get a hug,” I insist.
+I should have known he is only into Jack.
+I’m an aging teen idol.
+We sing a couple of hymns.
+When we’re asked if we’ve found Jesus, we admit we’re looking for him at Hippie’s church youth group that night.
+They all swore they’ll be there with all their friends.
+Just then Hippie drives up with Anna.
+We say, “Off to find Jesus”

-I believed them because they all swarmed Hippie.
-Anna told them where and when it was.
+I believe them because they all swarm Hippie.
+Anna tells them where and when it is.

 “Hi, boys.
-I’ve been praying for you,” Anna greeted us.
+I’ve been praying for you,” Anna greets us.
 “Looking forward to tonight?”

 “We’ve been practicing hymns all week with the girls.
 They all want to come.
 Maybe you can introduce them to your lost gay boys.
 They seem to like us especially.”

-Anna was pleasantly surprised we were on her side.
-Hippie had his goofy grin on.
+Anna is pleasantly surprised we are on her side.
+Hippie has his goofy grin on.

-The moms were enthusiastic hosts, meeting Jack for the first time.
-I told them I had prayed to Jace, He had sent me Jack, who kicked me under the table.
-He said I was acting like Robby.
+The moms are enthusiastic hosts, meeting Jack for the first time.
+I tell them I prayed to Jace, He sent me Jack, who kicks me under the table.
+He says I’m acting like Robby.

-He was right.
-I figured all the pre-teens chasing gay boys at youth group would be enough entertainment for the night.
-Feeding the four of us teenagers was right up the moms’ alley.
-We finished off all of it, even the dump cake.
-Since taking the pledge, Anna had stopped trying to slim herself into teen anorexia.
-I enjoyed watching the country girl gorge herself.
+He’s right.
+I figure all the pre-teens chasing gay boys at youth group will be enough entertainment for the night.
+Feeding the four of us teenagers is right up the moms’ alley.
+We finish off all of it, even the dump cake.
+Since taking the pledge, Anna stopped trying to slim herself into teen anorexia.
+I enjoy watching the country girl gorge herself.

 At the church, we set up our practice amps and mics.
-We asked the youth leader if he minded if we played hymns for everyone.
-He was wide-eye with wonder that we were at his church.
-Of course, any thirty something unmarried male youth leader would be keeping up on pre-teen pop music.
-He knew all about us.
+We ask the youth leader if he minds if we play hymns for everyone.
+He is wide-eye with wonder that we’re at his church.
+Of course, any thirty something unmarried male youth leader is up on pre-teen pop music.
+He knows all about us.